YourAverageMo/RESTful-API-Testing/README.md

 # RESTful-API-Testing

-QA Focused project to test public api's.
-I've been tasked with testing any public api's capabilities and limitations.
-For this project i chose to go with [Finnhub's](https://finnhub.io/) free api service that provides up-to-date stock information.
-I was offered creativity in selection of which i use so i figured it would be fun to fiddle with stock api's.
+A QA-focused project to test public APIs.
+This project involves analyzing the capabilities and limitations of a public API.
+For this task, I selected [Finnhub's](https://finnhub.io/) free API service, which provides up-to-date stock market information.
+The choice of API was left to my discretion, and I thought it would be interesting to experiment with a stock API.

 - [RESTful-API-Testing](#restful-api-testing)
 - [The Plan](#the-plan)